mrbean-bremen/pytest-find-dependencies/README.rst

 variables that are never reset), the dependency will not be found by this plugin.

-If you have installed `pytest-randomly`_, it will normally randomly reorder all tests.
-The plugin is disabled while running with `--find-dependencies`, and it is currently not possible to use fixed seed to start with a certain test order (may be added later).
+Other re-ordering plugins are only applied in the first test run, the order of the following test runs is solely defined by ``pytest-find-dependencies``.

-Other re-ordering plugins are currently not taken into account, so ordering tests manually will not change the outcome.
+This means that ordering tests manually will not change the outcome.

 Contributing
 ------------